akmfelix/Orchestrating-Data-Pipelines/Airflow.md

 ![alt single-node-architecture](https://github.com/akmfelix/Orchestrating-Data-Pipelines/blob/main/img/single-node-architecture.jpg)

 ## Multi-Nodes-Architecture (Celery/ Kubernetes)
 To run Airflow in production, you are not going to stay with a single node architecture.
 Indeed, you want to make sure that you don't have a single point of failure.
 You want to make sure that your architecture is highly available and you want to make sure that you're able to deal with the workload, with the number of tasks that you want to execute, and for that you need to use the multi nodes architecture.
-In this example, we use Celery, but that works with Kubernetes as well.
+In this example, we use Celery, but that works with Kubernetes as well.\
+\
+Also keep in mind that you should have at least two Schedulers as well as two Web servers, maybe a Load balancer in front of your web servers to deal with the number of requests on the Airflow UI, as well as PGBouncer to deal with the number of connections that will be made to your meta database.
 ![alt multi-nodes-architecture](https://github.com/akmfelix/Orchestrating-Data-Pipelines/blob/main/img/multi-nodes-architecture.jpg)

 ## Execution-Flow